 Master in Psychology

 The master’s programme MSc in Psychology of the University of Bolton is a one-year full-time programme which involves the comprehensive study of selected areas in psychology at an advanced level and the acquisition of advanced professional and research skills.
-Topics include Positive Psychology, lifespan development and research methods in Psychology.
+Topics covered include Positive Psychology – theory, research and practical interventions – and a thorough training in quantitative and qualitative research methods in Psychology.
 Graduates will be able to apply the skills learnt on the MSc in teaching and education, human resources, career coaching, leadership, business, and in various fields of mental health counselling.

 - Psychological and Social Research: Review, Evaluation and Design